 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in South Bend, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Indiana, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?

 Why should you pay for the agent on the other side of the table?

 Truthfully, it defies logic – it’s just what’s typically done.

 You can use that to your advantage in a few ways.